Torres-ssf/gobarber-backend/README.md

 7. You should receive a successful response with the authorization token.

-8. Now you can copy the token value and then click the `Authorize` button that lives almost at the top of the page.
+8. Now copy the token value and click on the `Authorize` button that lives almost at the top of the page.
 Paste the value and click on `Authorize` again.

 9. Now you are authenticated and can test all requests from the API.